maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 <img src="fork graph.png" alt="Graph of Fork Calls" width="60%"/>

-The graph is meant to show how the time of the fork call increases linearly with the amount of memory mapped.
+The graph shows how the time of the fork call increases linearly with the amount of memory mapped.
 It would be great to avoid this slow process of copying the virtual memory mappings altogether which is slow even if your program is not using much memory (like the zygote is.)

 ## `vfork` to the Rescue
 The `vfork` syscall is like `fork` except it doesn't copy the parent's virtual memory mappings and